edwinek/heavyweight/README.md

 # heavyweight
 A Spring 5 web application that allows the user to see who the heavyweight boxing champion of the world was on a specified date (and not much else!).
 The data is taken from Wikipedia and stuck in a document database.
-This database can be refreshed.
+This database can be refreshed, however seeing as the project is now pinned to a fixed version of the Wikipedia page, this is a pointless exercise.

 ## System requirements (for manual deployment to local machine)
 * Java 8